dotHP-harshu/dot-quiz/readme.md

 ✅ **Engaging Quizzes** - Multiple categories with diverse questions
 ✅ **Real-time Score Tracking** - See how well you perform instantly
-✅ **Beautiful UI** - Sleek, responsive design powered by Tailwind CSS
+✅ **Beautiful UI** - Sleek, responsive design powered by Tailwind CSS.
 ✅ **Lightweight & Fast** - Optimized for smooth performance
 ✅ **Easy to Use** - Simple navigation and intuitive interface
+✅ **Admin Panel** - There is an admin panel to control the quiz content.

 ---